HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 2. Building Advanced Circuits/section 2-3 Power Supply Design.md

 For high-power applications, this voltage drop represents wasted power and heat generation in the diodes.

 Most amateur radio power supplies use full-wave rectification because of these advantages, with bridge rectifiers being the most common in modern designs due to their flexibility and the low cost of diodes.

+#### Filtering: Smoothing the Pulses

+Rectification alone produces pulsating DC—not the smooth, constant voltage our radio equipment needs.
+The next step is filtering, which smooths these pulses into steady DC.

+> **Key Information:** Capacitors and inductors are used in a power supply filter network. {{< link id="G7A02" >}}

+The most common filter configuration uses large electrolytic capacitors that charge during voltage peaks and discharge during valleys, filling in the gaps to create smoother DC.
+Inductors can also be used in filter circuits, resisting current changes and further smoothing the output.

+#### Safety: Bleeder Resistors

+When you turn off a power supply, those large filter capacitors can retain dangerous charges for minutes or even hours.
+This creates a serious shock hazard for anyone working on the equipment.

+> **Key Information:** A power supply bleeder resistor discharges the filter capacitors when power is removed. {{< link id="G7A01" >}}

+Bleeder resistors are high-value resistors connected across the filter capacitors.
+They provide a discharge path that safely drains stored energy when the power supply is turned off.
+While they do consume a small amount of power during operation, the safety benefit far outweighs this minor inefficiency.

+#### Modern Alternative: Switchmode Power Supplies

+Traditional linear power supplies work well but tend to be large and heavy due to their 60 Hz transformers and massive filter capacitors.
+Switchmode (switching) power supplies offer a more compact alternative.

+> **Key Information:** High-frequency operation allows switchmode power supplies to use smaller components compared to linear power supplies. {{< link id="G7A08" >}}

+Instead of transforming 60 Hz AC directly, switchmode supplies:
+1. Rectify the incoming AC to DC
+2. Use high-speed switching transistors to create high-frequency AC (typically 20-200 kHz)
+3. Transform this high-frequency AC to the desired voltage
+4. Rectify and filter the output

+Because transformers and filter components can be much smaller at higher frequencies, switchmode supplies achieve the same power output in a fraction of the size and weight.
+This is why modern transceivers use switchmode supplies despite their increased complexity.